marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

 `shims-tsx.d.ts` allow you to enable JSX-Style typescript code in those files.

-`tsconfig.json` in the root of the project where the config of TypeScript is the folder with ts files the types of files to use with TypeScript, ES Module Version to use it also specifies the root files and the compiler options required to compile the project.
+`tsconfig.json` in the root of the project is  where the config of TypeScript, which is the folder with ts files, the types of files to use with TypeScript, ES Module Version to use, it also specifies the root files and the compiler options required to compile the project.
 Read more about it
 [here](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 ## <a href="#setting-up-vuejs" name="setting-up-vuejs">#</a> Setting up Vuejs with TypeScript in an existing project setup